jadecobra/python_tdd_exercises/source/exceptions/AssertionError/AssertionError_w_unittest.rst

             self.assertIsNot(0.0, True)

             a_string = ''
-            # assert '' is not True
+            # assert '' is not the same object as True
             assert a_string is not True
             # self.assertIs('', True)
             # self.assertIsNot('', True)